 Disney Cruise Tips for First-Time Cruisers

-When it comes to preparing for your first Disney Cruise, there are some things that the seasoned cruises already know.
-We think firsttime cruisers should know it too!
+When it comes to preparing for your first Disney Cruise, there are some things that seasoned cruisers already know.
+We think first-time cruisers should know it too!

 Choosing a Disney Cruise Stateroom

-There is a lot of consider when booking a stateroom.
+There is a lot to consider when booking a stateroom.